 Posted August 18, 2017 by Prairie Wife - 8 comments

-Growing up I never participated in sports, never.
+Growing up, I never participated in sports.

-When my second baby was born I gained 40 pounds and moved to the middle of nowhere Wyoming.
-Walking off the weight was no longer an option so, I invested in some workout DVD’s and lost the weight.
+When my second baby was born, I gained 40 pounds and moved to the middle of nowhere Wyoming.
+Walking off the weight was no longer an option, so I invested in some workout DVDs and lost the weight.

-Two years later it was time to drop the weight from baby three.
+Two years later, it was time to drop the weight from baby three.
 My like-minded mom friends and I began to meet up weekly for a mama boot camp…and for the first time ever I ran.

 It was only for short distances but with experienced athletic girlfriends cheering me on I began to run/walk for longer distances and eventually just ran.

-My bestie (TallGirlJ) and I signed up for a 5K, trained together for months, and upon completion I was hooked.
+My bestie (TallGirlJ) and I signed up for a 5K, trained together for months, and upon completion, I was hooked.

 I began to add more and more miles and signed up for longer races to help motivate me to keep pushing.

-As I added the miles and had two more children (for a total of 5) finding time to run became harder.
+As I added the miles and had two more children (for a total of 5), finding time to run became harder.
 But, I began to realize that running for me had become about so much more than losing weight.

-As I pondered how to write about running, and how it’s impacted my life, I recalled a few pivotal moments that occurred when running.
+As I pondered how to write about running and how it’s impacted my life, I recalled a few pivotal moments that occurred when running.

 I became pregnant a month later.
 As I ran through my first trimester, I visualized pushing my strength into my baby.
 Encouraging him to thrive and grow strong.

-I couldn’t lose the last 20 pounds and I was overwhelmed in my daily life.
-As I ran up the hill on my dirt road, I felt every extra pound jiggle and even though I had crested that hill 100’s of times before, all I wanted to do was lay down in the ditch and cry.
-It took every ounce of my strength to keep moving and the fear I felt led me to realize that I was suffering from postpartum depression.
-When I got home I walked in the door, into my husband’s arms, began to cry, and asked him for help.
+I couldn’t lose the last 20 pounds and was overwhelmed by my daily life.
+As I ran up the hill on my dirt road, I felt every extra pound jiggle, and even though I had crested that hill hundreds of times before, all I wanted to do was lay down in the ditch and cry.
+It took every ounce of my strength to keep moving, and the fear I felt led me to realize that I was suffering from postpartum depression.
+When I got home, I walked in the door into my husband’s arms, began to cry, and asked him for help.

-It’s coming up in two weeks, and as I struggle to find balance with family and friends and make time to run I am reminded yet again…
+It’s coming up in two weeks, and as I struggle to find balance with family and friends and make time to run, I am reminded yet again…

-Sometimes running away is the best way to learn how to run back.
+Sometimes, running away is the best way to learn how to run back.